ErpNetDocs/winclient/introduction/navigators/coloring/coloring-by-cell.md

 This procedure will show you how to color individual cells (fields) in a navigator.

-As an example, we will set all sales orders with an amount to pay greater than 7000 BGN to color in red, in the Sales orders navigator.
+As an example, we will set all sales orders with an amount to pay greater than 7000 BGN to color in red, in the Sales Orders navigator.
 For this purpose you can go to:

 <b> Main Menu -> Sales -> Orders Navigator </b>.